 2. System Backup will automatically include the needed backup source for system restore.
 You just need to click the marked box to select a location for saving the image backup file.
 If you choose Disk Backup or File Backup, you need to specify backup source first.

 3. Click Schedule at the bottom to enable scheduled backup.
 You can run backups at a specified time daily, weekly, monthly.

 4. To view and adjust other settings, you can click “Options”.
 After that, click “Start Backup” to start the backup.

-In case system fails to boot, you can create a bootable disk with AOMEI Backupper, so you can use it boot your computer and restore to previous state of Windows.
-Besides Windows 10 multiple backups, AOMEI Backupper also provides features like file sync, hard drive clone to protect your data and system.
+AOMEI Backupper can not only help you create multiple scheduled backups to different locations but also offers various other powerful functions.
+For example, in case of system fails to boot, you can create a bootable disk with AOMEI Backupper, so you can use it to boot your computer and restore to previous state of Windows.
+Get the tool to enjoy a better way to protect your data and system!